 We offer a range of group tours each winter along with private tours to your choice of destinations.
 Operating from both Nagano Station and Hakuba, our group tours head to the monkey park in combination with visits to Zenko-ji Temple or snowmobiling and ‘snow fun’ activities in Shiga Kogen.
 All tours are led by locally-based guides and include lunch along with all transport and entry costs.
 Prefer to set your own itinerary and enjoy the convenience of private transport?
 We can arrange private tours to, from and between any destination in the region including door-to-door pick-up and drop-off at your accommodation and luggage transport including ski and snowboard gear.

 JAPAN SKI RESORTS: EVERYTHING YOU NEED TO KNOW

-Did you know that there are over five hundred ski resots in Japan?
+Did you know that there hundreds of ski resorts in Japan?
 Needless to say, when you choose Nagano for your winter getaway you are spoiled for choice and this page if just one of many on our website profiling the best on offer here.
 Our ‘Japan Ski Resorts’ page has everything you need to know to start planning your ski and snowboard adventure including: LATEST NEWS & DEALS, THE BEST RESORTS IN NAGANO & JAPAN and of course OUR SKI PACKAGES, ACCOMMODATION, TRANSPORT & TOURS.